Saibot393/enhancedcombathud-pf2e/README.md

 ### The documentation for the core argon features can be found [here](https://api.theripper93.com/modulewiki/enhancedcombathud/free)

-This module adjust various Argon features for the Starfinder system:
+This module adjust various Argon features for the Pathfinder 2e system:
 - **Portrait**
     - The hero points are displayed and can be adjusted via left- and rightclick
     - The character sheet can be opened via rightclick